• Home

 • Concluding Rite: The minister dismisses the people with a prayer and, as with the introductory rites, a suitable song may be sung.

-• The youth (and adults) of St. John’s, St. Margaret's, and St. Mary’s are invited to join us for a hike up a mountain in New Hampshire mountain on our annual hike.
+• The youth (and adults) of St. John’s, St. Margaret's, and St. Mary’s are invited to join us for a hike up a mountain in New Hampshire on our annual hike.
 In addition to the beautiful views that any mountain hike offers, Fr.
 Brian will celebrate Mass at the peak.
-Please RSVP below to e-mail Courtney (courtney@theholyrood.org) Deadline to RSVP is October 5th.
+Deadline to RSVP is October 7th.
 Drivers and Chaperones needed!

 RSVP